euroavionics/helper_tools/README.md

 # helper_tools
-repository for python helper scipts
+repository for python helper scripts

 changes in hm_work:
 - creates PDFs with a title page.